1918 Michigan Wolverines football team: Michigan 13, Chicago 0

 After its season opener against Case, the Michigan team was idle for more than a month as games with Camp Custer and Mt.
 Union College were canceled, and the game against Michigan Agricultural College postponed, due to the influenza pandemic.
 On November 9, 1918, the team resumed play with a game against Amos Alonzo Stagg's Chicago Maroons at Stagg Field in Chicago.
 The two teams, which had been one another's principal rivals from 1890 to 1905, had not met for 13 years.
 In the prior meeting, Chicago had defeated Michigan 2–0, breaking a 56-game undefeated streak by the Wolverines.
 The game was played as negotiations were underway to end World War I, and the Chicago Daily Tribune wrote: "While the nations of the world are hoping for an armistice, the resumption of hostilities between forces guided by Gens.
 Yost and Stagg brought joy to thousands of football fans, and the opening battle attracted approximately 7,000 of them."

 The game began at 2:30 pm Despite fumbles by Cohn and Knode early in the game, Michigan held on defense.
 After Knode's fumble, Chicago's Stegman attempted a dropkick from the 45-yard line, but Goetz broke through the Chicago line and blocked the kick.
-Goetz picked it up an returned it 55 yards for a touchdown.
+Goetz picked it up and returned it 55 yards for a touchdown.
 Steketee kicked the extra point, and Michigan led 7–0.
 The third quarter ended with Michigan driving deep in Chicago territory at the seven-yard line.
 On the first play of the fourth quarter, Perrin was stopped at the one-yard line on a run up the middle from a fake punt formation.
 On the next play, Perrin ran for the touchdown.
 Steketee missed the extra point, and Michigan led 13–0.

 Michigan's starting lineup was Dunne (left end), Goetz (left tackle), Adams (left guard), Vick (center), Freeman (right guard), Morrison (right tackle), Karpus (right end), Knode (quarterback), Perrin (left halfback), Cohn (right halfback) and Steketee (fullback).